 Easter, for some, is a sacred and religious day.
 For me, not so much.
 Like Thanksgiving, I see Easter as being a day to bring your family together, enjoy a good meal and reconnect.

 What I remember from childhood was a house bursting with children and adults, family and friends.
-“The Red House”, as it was coined many years ago, was a two-storey red farmhouse built by my great-grandfather in the early 1900′s.
-Generations came and went, and when I was a child, my grandmother and her sister lived there together.
+“The Red House”, as it was coined many years ago, is a two-storey red farmhouse built by my great-grandfather in the early 1900′s.
+Generations have come and gone, and when I was a child, my grandmother and her sister lived there together.
 This was the site of many Easters and Christmas Eves, and as I was making strawberry cupcakes for my own Easter this year, the luscious smell of fresh strawberries took me back to those gatherings gone by.

 Every year my grandmother would pile fresh strawberries on a glass cake pedestal, all surrounding a small bowl of powdered sugar.
 That was it.
 Strawberries and sugar.
 So simple, so enough.
 Small hands and faces would be dusted in powdered sugar all day long, as the pile of strawberries seemed to be magically endless.